alttch/eva3/doc/tutorial/tut_uc.rst

 .. include:: skip_easy.rst

-To let the item states to be transferred from UC to other controllers in real time, configure its notification system.
+To let the item states be transferred from UC to other controllers in real time, configure its notification system.
 Connect the server to the local :ref:`MQTT<mqtt_>`: